Crassula perforata (String of Buttons Plant) Care Indoors, Common Problems & Solutions

 Watering

-Ensure that the pot has a drainage hole and the soil is free-draining to avoid soggy soil as it can lead to rotting and death of the plant.
+Ensure that the pot has a drainage hole and the soil is fast-draining to avoid getting soggy soil as it can lead to rotting and death of the plant.

 Light Requirements

-String of Buttons Plant grows best in bright light with about 4-6 hours of sunshine per day.
+Yes.
+Crassula perforata grows best in bright light with about 4-6 hours of sunshine per day.
 Under bright light, the leaves take a rosy pink hue along the edges.
-Keep the plant away from hot midday sunshine as it can lead to scorching of the leaves.
+Keep the plant away from hot midday sunshine to prevent scorching.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.

-Average warmth of 15-260C is ideal for String of Buttons Plant.
-Keep it away from cold drafts like windy doors and window, air conditioning units and others as they can cause leaf drop.
+Crassula perforata prefers a warmth of 15-260C.
+Keep it away from sources of drafts like windy doors and window, air conditioning units, hot air vents and others as they can cause stunted growth and leaf drop.

 Potting Soil

-The best soil for String of Buttons Plant should be low in organic matter, loose and free-draining to avoid getting soggy soil.
+The best soil for Crassula perforata should be low in organic matter, loose and fast-draining to prevent waterlogging.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mixes are ideal for this succulent.
+Most Cactus and succulents mixes are ideal for this succulent.

 Fertilizer